Releases and Assumption of Risks

 Filling Out the Release Form

-The University has developed the Release of Liability and Assumption of Risk form to transfer the risks associated with an activity or event to the participant in exchange for allowing participation
+The University has developed the CSUF Waiver of Liability Form form to transfer the risks associated with an activity or event to the participant in exchange for allowing participation

 - Print out Release of Liability Waiver: fill in sections for activity, activity dates, activity times, and activity location.
 Do not alter this document in any way.
 If document is altered it will be voided and another one will require completion.